Wondering what end of school year activities will keep your students engaged?

 It can be a Scrabble Tournament or other game day, or an outdoor picnic.
 Anything your students would like to celebrate their accomplishments.

-I hope you’re feeling inspired by these great ideas to help navigate the end of school.
+I hope you’re feeling inspired by these great ideas to help navigate the last few weeks of school — before everyone heads off for summer fun.

 Kinda makes you wish there were more than just a few weeks left in the school year, doesn’t it?